thinktandem/thinktandem.io/src/content/articles/how-write-best-blog-post-seo.md

 Now that we have the start of our spreadsheet we just need to grab the word count of each article.
 Use [this Word Counter tool](https://wordcounter.net/website-word-count) to grab the word count for each writing sample in your top 10.
 I usually throw out one or two results that are way higher or lower than the other results.
 Now look at the average number.
 That is the word count goal you need to hit with your writing sample.

+Longer word count is important because it lets your content rank better, earns the blog post more backlinks, the blog post gets more social shares, etc.  There are [so many other factors](https://www.sweor.com/seocontentlength) that come into play with the length and quality of your blog post.
+If your competitors are writing thousands of words, then you need to write even more than them to rank better.

 **External Links**

 This is a decent [external link counter](https://www.seoreviewtools.com/internal-link-analyzer/) that I use.
 Again, go through each URL in this website and put the result in the spreadsheet.
 The same as above, the average number of outbound links is what you want to hit when writing your blog post.

+You also want to make sure that you are linking to quality blog posts with a high DR.  [External linking](https://moz.com/learn/seo/external-link) helps show that you post is authoritative and has numerous sources.
+This in turn will raise the ranking of your blog post and your domain.

 Writing
 ----------